|

 rule is that an applet can only make an Internet connection to the computer

 from which the applet was sent.
-Network Webcams Ltd uses Java applets as part of
+NW Systems Group Limited uses Java applets as part of

 its set of tools.